Bryan Byrne (rugby union): Career

 It was announced in April 2015 that he had been awarded a senior contract with Leinster following completion of his time in the academy, having previously played with the Leinster senior team and captained Leinster to two B/I Cups whilst winning a pro 14 In 2018 was part of the victorious Leinster Heineken winning team.

-Having initially moved on loan in 2020 to the Bristol Bears he shone, determined to impress in the process he bagged some tries, thereafter signed a permeant contact of that year.
+Having initially moved on loan in 2020 to the Bristol Bears he shone, determined to impress in the process he bagged some tries, thereafter signed a permanent contract of that year.

 Byrne studied in UCD: has a Bachelor of Science Degree and a Diploma in Project Management from Dublin Business School.